szymonmaszke/numpp/README.md

 ## 3. Compilation times

-  I'm not going to lie, this is the place, where some modules lose a lot in favor of competition.
+  I'm not going to lie, this is the place, where some modules loses to the competition.
-  In the case of matrix multiplication, memory bandwith and **lack of parallelism during compilation** slows the matrix operations by a few seconds even.
-When comparing to GSL such drop hasn't beend noticed.
+  In the case of matrix multiplication, **memory bandwith** and **lack of parallelism during compilation** may slow the matrix operations even by a few seconds.

 Installation:
 =============